Kong/developer.konghq.com/app/_how-tos/create-a-webhook-with-kong-gateway.md

 }
 ```

-This response body contains the `operation`, the `source`, and the `event`, confirming that a new Consumer was created
+This response body contains the `operation`, the `source`, and the `event`, confirming that a new Consumer was created.